killshot13/mdEditor/styles/rules.md

 Note: The `level` parameter can be used to change the top-level (ex: to h2) in cases where an h1 is added externally.

 If [YAML](https://en.wikipedia.org/wiki/YAML) front matter is present and contains a `title` property (commonly used with blog posts), this rule treats that as a top level heading and will report a violation for any subsequent top-level headings.
 To use a different property name in the front matter, specify the text of a regular expression via the `front_matter_title` parameter.
 To disable the use of front matter by this rule, specify `""` for `front_matter_title`.

 Rationale: A top-level heading is an h1 on the first line of the file, and serves as the title for the document.
 If this convention is in use, then there can not be more than one title for the document, and the entire document should be contained within this heading.

 <a name="md026"></a>

-## MD026 - Trailing punctuation in heading
+## `MD026` - Trailing punctuation in heading

-Tags: headings, headers
+Tags: `headers`, `headings`

-Aliases: no-trailing-punctuation
+Aliases: `no-trailing-punctuation`

-Parameters: punctuation (string; default ".,;:!。，；：！")
+Parameters:

+- `punctuation`: Punctuation characters (`string`, default `.,;:!。，；：！`)

-Fixable: Most violations can be fixed by tooling
+Fixable: Some violations can be fixed by tooling

 This rule is triggered on any heading that has one of the specified normal or full-width punctuation characters as the last character in the line: